Lomzem/CSUChicoNotes/CINS-448/cryptography/substitution.md

 - W x 3
 - D x 3

 - What letter do you expect to appear the most in plaintext?
+E or T
+- Substitute "E" for "H" then for "W" then for "D"